Introduction – Pela, The Plant-Based Plastic Phone Case

 Pela website

-As a result, pela cases will eventually break down in a compost bin, but they will take longer to decompose than other organic materials.
+As a result, Pela cases will eventually break down in a compost bin, but they will take longer to decompose than other organic materials.

 That said, Pela cases are still a more environmentally friendly option than traditional plastic phone cases.
 Plastic phone cases can take hundreds of years to decompose and often end up in landfills or the ocean.
 Pela cases, on the other hand, will eventually break down and return to the soil.
-And since they’re made from renewable materials, their production doesn’t contribute to pollution or climate change.
-So even though they’re not perfect, compostable phone cases are still a step in the right direction.

-How Compostable Are Pela Cases Really?
+Evidence For Compostability: How Compostable Are Pela Cases Really?

-This is a common question we get asked, and it’s important that we set the record straight.
 To create an effective compost, you need 3 things: oxygen, moisture, and heat.
 When these ingredients are in the right ratios, they create an environment where microorganisms can thrive and break down organic matter.

 Pela cases are compostable – but only under the right conditions.
 If you want your Pela case to break down quickly, we recommend sending it to an industrial composting facility.
 And if you’re not sure whether your local facility accepts biodegradable/compostable products, just give them a call and ask!